Category:

 Our advice to the franchisor described above is

-prospective franchisees face-to-face before they are granted a
+prospective franchisees face-to-face before granting them a

 franchise.